Siddhant-k/hugo-perosnal-website/content/project/lorawan/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Proposing LoRaWAN backbone for a Future Smart-Grid"
-summary: "Presented using LoRaWAN and the potential of it in a tightly integrated smart-grid. "
+summary: "Presented using LoRaWAN and the potential of it in a tightly integrated smart-grid."
 authors: [sid]
 tags: ["Hardware Design"]
 categories: []